Your users are mobile. Are you?

 If you want your mobile site to become the go-to platform for mobile users, then ditch every advanced technique that you’ve been taught and focus on creating simple, clean and mobile-friendly calls-to-action.

-Pay attention to mobile users and become the smart marketer.
+Pay attention to mobile users and become a smart marketer.
 Don’t be overwhelmed by all of the advice out there.
 The rules for mobile application usability and mobile usability testing tools aren’t set in stone.

 If you’re on a limited budget, consider creating a mobile app or using one of the pre-designed templates out there.